Wise vs Revolut: Full Comparison 2025

 Wise vs Revolut: payment methods

-To fund a payment, you can usually use either a bank transfer or card with both Wise and Revolut.
-Fees may vary according to the payment method you select.
+To fund a payment, or to add money to your balance you can usually use either a bank transfer or card with both Wise and Revolut.
+Other options are also available, and fees may vary according to the payment method you select.
+Here’s a summary:

 Auto-convert features switches to the currency you need with the lowest available fee

-Wondering about getting a Wise card or a Revolut card?
+Wondering about getting a Wise Multi-Currency Card or a Revolut card?
 The good news is that both providers offer great card options for both personal and business customers.
 Here’s how they measure up:

 Cost to get a card9 USD for personal customers